 Mongolia has been known for its history and nomadic culture through the ages.
 There is some etiquette in Mongolia that could be a culture shock when it comes to the differences in social niceties between the country and western world.
 So we round up some daily manners and deference of Mongolian life.

 In this section, you can learn some tips of self-introduction and to introduce yourself.
-The first step to create a good first impression is introduction/ Self-introduction.
-In traditionally, Mongolians greet each other doing traditional formal greeting – Zolgokh.
-Two people hold their arms out, younger person shows pillar to older by placing his/her arms under older’ s arm, hold their elbows and go with the phrase “are you doing well” or “how are you doing”.
-Nowadays, Mongolians use this traditional greeting on the national holidays or when they meet with elders in external family, such as grandfather and grandmother if they don’t often meet.
-Today, simple handshake and a smooth salutation are common greetings between locals.
+The first step to creating a good first impression is introduction/ Self-introduction.
+In traditionally, Mongolians greet each other doing traditional formal greetings – Zolgokh.
+Two people hold their arms out, a younger person shows pillar to older by placing his/her arms under older’ s arm, hold their elbows and go with the phrase “are you doing well” or “how are you doing”.
+Nowadays, Mongolians use this traditional greeting on the national holidays or when they meet with elders in the external family, such as grandfather and grandmother if they don’t often meet.
+Today, a simple handshake and a smooth salutation are common greetings between locals.
 Therefore, Mongolians respect older people, so youngers always greet first and introduce themselves.

 Names and Titles